andrasq/node-qmock/Readme.md

 Returns a `stub` object that is updated with information about the last call's arguments, return value, exception thrown, and callback arguments:

+### Stub Methods

+### stub.returns( value )

+Make the stub return `value` when called.
+Returns the `stub` for call chaining.
+Calling `returns` on a spy converts it into a stub.

+### stub.yields( [val1, val2, ...] )

+Make the stub call its callback with the provided values `[val1, val2, ...]`.
+The callback is assumed to be the first function in the stub argument list.
+Returns the `stub` for chaining.
+Calling `yields` on a spy converts it into a stub.

+The callback is invoked synchronously, before the stub returns.
+Use `yieldsAsync` to call back after a small pause.

+### stub.throws( error )

+Make the stub throw the given `error` value.
+Returns the `stub` for chaining.
+If a stub both yields and throws, it will throw first and call the callback on the next event loop tick.
+Calling `throws` on a spy converts it into a stub.

+### stub.returnsOnce( value )

+Like `stub.returns`, but only returns the value once.  `returnsOnce` actions are performed in sequence, so stub.returnsOnce(1).returnsOnce(2) will return first 1 then
+2. Returns the `stub` for call chanining.

+After all `stub.returnsOnce` values have been returned, all subsequent calls will return the `stub.returns` value.

+### stub.yieldsOnce( [val1, val2, ...] )

+Like `stub.yields`, but calls back only once.  `yieldsOnce` actions are performed in sequence.
+Returns the `stub` for call chaining.

+After all the `stub.yieldsOnce` callbacks have been made, all subsequent calls will call back with the `stub.yields` values.

+The callback is invoked synchronously, before the stub returns.
+Use `yieldsAsyncOnce` to call back after a small pause.

+### stub.throwsOnce( error )

+Like `stub.throws`, but throws only once.

+### stub.restore( ), spy.restore( )

+Unhook the spy or stub, and restore the original method back onto the object.
+Returns the original spied-on/stubbed method, function, or property.

+### Stub and Spy Properties

 ### stub.callCount